 Jan 28 (Reuters) - A U.S. judge’s surprise decision this week to annul the Biden administration’s first Gulf of Mexico oil lease auction because of its climate change impact has raised questions about the future of the nation’s federal drilling program – and played directly into the president’s hand.

-President Joe Biden, a Democrat, made a campaign pledge to end federal oil and gas drilling to fight climate change.
-That was a stark contrast to then-President Donald Trump, a pro-drilling climate skeptic.
+President Joe Biden, a Democrat, made a campaign pledge to end federal oil and gas drilling to fight climate change, and he quickly announced a suspension of all new lease sales pending a broad review of drilling's impact on global warming after taking office.
 Some 25% of U.S. oil and gas production comes from federal lands and waters.

-That decision by a Trump-appointed judge in Louisiana forced Biden’s Interior Department to proceed with the previously planned auction off the Gulf Coast in November.
-That sale generated more than $190 million, the highest since 2019, on 1.7 million acres sold, and drew bids from majors including Exxon Mobil Corp XOM.N and Chevron Corp CVX.N.
+The November auction generated more than $190 million, the highest since 2019, on 1.7 million acres sold, and drew bids from Exxon Mobil XOM.N and Chevron CVX.N.

-This week’s ruling, from a judge in the District of Columbia appointed by former President Barack Obama, came after a challenge by environmental group Earthjustice.
-In a "defeat" for Biden, it vacated the Gulf of Mexico auction entirely.
-The judge said the Interior Department failed to properly account for its impact on global warming.
+This week’s ruling, from a judge in the District of Columbia who was appointed by former President Barack Obama, came after a challenge by environmental group Earthjustice.
+The judge vacated the auction entirely, saying the Interior Department failed to properly account for its impact on global warming.

-Trump's Interior Department had drafted the environmental impact statement for the auction, which contained an argument that oil production in the Gulf of Mexico would reduce, not increase, greenhouse gas emissions because production is dirtier elsewhere in the world.
+Biden's Interior Department had used an environmental impact statement for the auction that was prepared by the administration of former President Donald Trump, a vocal climate skeptic.
+It contained an argument that oil production in the Gulf of Mexico would reduce, not increase, greenhouse gas emissions because production is dirtier elsewhere in the world.